McDonald’s raising US workers’ pay in company-owned stores

 McDonald’s is raising pay at 650 company-owned stores in the U.S. as part of its push to hire thousands of new workers in a tight labor market.

+The fast-food giant is also encouraging its franchisees — which make up 95% of its restaurant base — to boost pay.

-The fast-food giant is the latest restaurant chain to announce pay raises.
+McDonald’s is the latest restaurant chain to announce pay raises.
 Chipotle said Monday it will raise workers’ pay to an average of $15 per hour by the end of June.
 Darden Restaurants, the owner of Olive Garden and other chains, said it March that it will guarantee workers $12 per hour including tips by 2023.

 Amazon, Costco and other big companies have also announced pay raises in recent weeks.